misrubc/misrubc.github.io/about.md

 <p>MISR @ SAUDER is a research group specialized in applied ML/AI research.
 We are interested in economics, managerial, and behavioral research questions.</p>

-<p>Prof. Hasan Cavusoglu and Prof. Gene Moo Lee leads the research group. </p>
+<p>Prof. Hasan Cavusoglu and Prof. Gene Moo Lee lead the research group. </p>

 <h2>How to reach us</h2>